|

 out any drips, runs or bugs that were in the paint.
 This took a couple

-hours and left me with very painful hands!
+hours.
 The paint was thin in areas

 and, where the primer had been thin over the raw fiberglass or epoxy putty, the